 Coronavirus travel tips: What should people do if they have to travel?

-If travel absolutely can’t be avoided, Dr. Nanos recommends the following steps to try to minimize the risks and avoid coronavirus transmission:
+If travel using public transit absolutely can’t be avoided, Dr. Nanos recommends the following steps to try to minimize the risks and avoid coronavirus transmission:

 - Wash your hands at every opportunity and especially before eating or touching your face.
 If you don’t have access to soap and water, use an alcohol-based hand sanitizer that is at least 60% alcohol.